hcs42/heapkeeper-old/doc/heapmanip_explained.rst

 wraparound.
 Beware Y10K!
 * Error in the IMAP server when generating Message-ID's.
 More likely, still not common.
-* Error in Heapmanipulator during the parsing, storing or matching of Message-ID's.
+* Error in Heapkeeper during the parsing, storing or matching of Message-ID's.
 A fearsome possibility.
 * Corruption of mail files.
 Since mail files are very often edited by hand, this is the most probable reason why anyone will ever encounter